 The Columbus Organization was retained to assist a private sector provider avoid ICF-DD decertification after an unanticipated death and major deficient practices were identified by the state regulatory agency.

-In September of 2016, The Columbus Organization was contacted by ENMRSH in response to concerns from the New Mexico Department of Health (DOH) related to the quality of the services ENMRSH was providing as well as the perception that ENMRSH clients were in danger.
+In September of 2016, The Columbus Organization was contacted by a private provider in New Mexico in response to concerns from the New Mexico Department of Health (DOH) related to the quality of the services the provider was providing as well as the perception that the providers clients were in danger.
 In response to this concern, The Columbus Organization entered into an agreement to act as the independent fact-finding contractor.
-In this role, The Columbus Organization worked with ENMRSH to evaluate the validity of the allegations and to address issues such as quality assurance, environment of care, health and safety and training.
-The Columbus Organization conducted an initial review of services and systems at ENMRSH.
+In this role, The Columbus Organization worked with the provider to evaluate the validity of the allegations and to address issues such as quality assurance, environment of care, health and safety and training.
+The Columbus Organization conducted an initial review of services and systems.
 This review included a staffing analysis which focused on turnover, vacancies, overtime, and Direct Support Professional (DSP) deployment (shift coverage).
-It also considered ENMRSH’s performance evaluation efforts.
+It also considered the provider’s performance evaluation efforts.
 The Columbus Organization team provided recommendations related to staffing including developing new strategies to reduce overtime based on improved mechanisms for data collection and analysis; more information specific to departments on turnover reports; breaking down information on turnover in Community Living by site and shift; analyzing the information in the reports to pinpoint high turnover departments, positions, and shifts to identify causes; developing action steps to reduce turnover; developing and implementing Exit Interviews for staff separations; analyzing exit interview data and data collected from other instruments on a variety of factors; examining ways to reduce overtime; and reviewing and modifying interview questions.
 This initial review has been followed up with an ongoing monitoring agreement.